 Why Uncertainty Is Linked to Anxiety

-As a researcher who studies anxiety and emotion regulation, I can tell you that these are all valid and understandable responses to a disruptive event, such as a global pandemic — especially when elements of such an event are new, unknown or unpredictable, and unclear.
+These are all valid and understandable responses to a disruptive event, such as a global pandemic — especially when elements of such a global event are unknown, uncertain, unpredictable, or unclear.
 Indeed, multiple research efforts are underway to better understand the psychological impact of global events.

 One core element underlying many of these feelings and reactions is uncertainty, and uncertainty is associated with anxiety.

 While we can’t make the current uncertainty go away, what can we do to cope with the distress we’re experiencing?

 Read on for 9 tips, based on what we know from research, for dealing with uncertainty and anxiety.